roscxn/Math-Quiz/README.md

 We do basic mental calculations on a daily basis, but how good are we actually?

 Hello there, welcome to my page!
 As a math tutor, I have always wanted to create an engaging game that not only stimulates the mind, but is also enjoyable.
 "Save The Cat" is a game that tests your mental calculation abilities and reflexes.
-With adorable graphics and a simple storyline, my main target audience would be for players who are looking for a fun game to build up on their math foundation.
+With adorable graphics and a simple storyline, my main target audience will be for players who are looking for a fun game to build up on their math foundation.
 If you are looking to challenge yourself and bring your mental calculation skills to the next level, this is definitely a game for you!

 ## Content
 [How To Play](#how-to-play)